The Baltic Course

 Financial Services, Investments, Buy / Sell Business

-- Revenue to the Latvian central government consolidated budget administrated by the State Revenue Service in 2016 are EUR 88.33 mln or 1.1% above the target, the State Revenue Service said LETA.
+Northern Horizon Capital AS (the Management Company) as the management company of Baltic Horizon Fund (the Fund) has declared a cash distribution to its unitholders which implies a 2% yield on the Fund’s 2016 Q4 weighted average NAV, Baltic Horizon Fund representative announced BC.

-Keyword tags: Financial Services, Latvia, Taxation
+Keyword tags: Baltic, Financial Services, Funds

 Education and Science